This information explains what phototherapy is and what to expect before, during, and after your procedure.

 - Do a total body skin exam by looking at all your skin.
 They will also ask about your reaction to sunlight.

-- Ask if you’re pregnant or if you’re breastfeeding.
+- Ask if you’re pregnant or breastfeeding.

-Phototherapy is done in your local dermatologist’s (skin doctor) office but if you will need long-term therapy, you can talk to your local dermatologist about doing phototherapy from your home.
+If you need long-term therapy, you can talk to your local dermatologist about doing phototherapy from your home.

 Phototherapy in your dermatologist’s office

-We can recommend a dermatologist(s), but if they don’t accept your insurance, you can find a dermatologist at: www.psoriasis.org/health-care-providers/physicians-directory or www.aad.org/for-the-public.
-Your healthcare provider can also give you a list of dermatologists that do phototherapy in their office from the www.aad.org website.
+We can recommend a dermatologist.
+If they do not accept your health insurance, you can find a dermatologist at www.psoriasis.org/health-care-providers/physicians-directory or www.aad.org/for-the-public Your healthcare provider can also give you a list of dermatologists that do phototherapy in their office from the www.aad.org website.

 Phototherapy at home

-You can find more information about home phototherapy units and companies that supply them at: www.psoriasis.org/about-psoriasis/treatments/phototherapy/uvb/home-equipment.
+You can find more information about home phototherapy units and companies that supply them at www.psoriasis.org/about-psoriasis/treatments/phototherapy/uvb/home-equipment

 Depending on the type of home phototherapy machine you use, you will need to: